dsp2003/clef/README.md

 + [M] In order to compensate the protection removal, Tesla Spikes now have 20 points of "health" and much harder to harvest as a result

++ [M] Flare and Glowstick projectiles no longer disappear when hitting monsters or spikes

 + [M] Changed monster_surprise sound effect for randomly generated monsters to:
  - Small Biped - angstyhead_small_turnhostile.wav
  - Small Quadruped - teethyhead_small_turnhostile.wav